MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc-mdt.md

 **Important**: This guide leverages the proof of concept (PoC) environment configured using procedures in the following guide:
 - [Step by step guide: Configure a test lab to deploy Windows 10](windows-10-poc.md)

 Please complete all steps in the prerequisite guide before starting this guide.
+This guide requires about 5 hours to complete, but can require less time or more time depending on the speed of the Hyper-V host.
 After completing the current guide, also see the companion guide:
 - [Deploy Windows 10 in a test lab using System Center Configuration Manager](windows-10-poc-sc-config-mgr.md)

 The PoC environment is a virtual network running on Hyper-V with three virtual machines (VMs):